 The Red Kangaroo is a very large kangaroo with long, pointed ears and a squared-off muzzle.
 Males have short, red-brown fur, fading to pale below and on the limbs.
 Females are smaller than males and are blue-grey with a brown tinge.
 It has two forelimbs with small claws, two muscular hind-limbs, which are used for jumping, and a strong tail which is often used to create a tripod when standing upright.

-Weighs from 18 up to 90kg.
+The Red Kangaroo weighs from 18 up to 90 kg.
 Males are larger than females usually weighing around 65 kg and females rarely exceed 30 kg.
-Height ranges from 74cm to 2m tall.
+The Red Kangaroo height ranges from 74 centimetres to 2 metres tall.

 Red Kangaroos eat green grass and herbage, feeding mainly at night.
 They can live for long periods without water, utilizing the moisture in their food.